Campus Living

 In addition, Prescott is served by four prefects who act as mentors to the students living there.

-Dorm Counselor Spotlight: Megan Alwis
+Dorm Parent Spotlight: Megan Alwis

 Megan Alwis